-Debt Agreement
+New Debt Agreement

-On June 26, 2014, the Company entered into a Revolving Credit Loan Agreement ("Loan Agreement") with SunTrust Bank.
-The agreement replaced the August 2011 Fifth Amended and Restated Loan Agreement with a previous lender which was to expire on December 31, 2014.
-The Company had \$4.1 million in borrowings under the Loan Agreement at December 31, 2016.
-On July 29, 2016, Cumberland amended the agreement to extend the original three-year term by an additional year.
-The initial revolving line of credit is up to \$12.0 million, an increase from the \$10.0 million under the previous agreement.
-The Company has the ability to increase the borrowing amount up to \$20.0 million, upon the satisfaction of certain conditions.
+On July 31, 2017, we entered into a Revolving Credit Loan Agreement with Pinnacle Bank ("Pinnacle Agreement").
+The new agreement replaced the June 2014 Revolving Credit Loan Agreement with SunTrust Bank ("SunTrust Agreement") which was to expire on June 30, 2018.
+We had \$9.8 million in borrowings under the Loan Agreement at December 31, 2017.
+The Pinnacle Agreement provides for an aggregate principal amount of up to \$20 million and has a three-year term expiring on July 31, 2020.
+The initial revolving line of credit is up to \$12 million with the ability to increase the borrowing amount up to \$20 million, upon the satisfaction of certain conditions.
+As of December 31, 2017, the Company had \$2.2 million available for borrowing under its revolving line of credit.

-The interest rate on the Loan Agreement is based on LIBOR plus an interest rate spread.
-There is no LIBOR minimum and the LIBOR pricing provides for an interest rate spread of 1.0% to 2.85% (representing an interest rate of 1.6% at December 31, 2016).
+The interest rate on the Pinnacle Agreement is based on LIBOR plus an interest rate spread.
+There is no LIBOR minimum and the LIBOR pricing provides for an interest rate spread of 1.75% to 2.75% (representing an interest rate of 3.3% at December 31, 2017).
 In addition, a fee of 0.25% per year is charged on the unused line of credit.
-Interest expense and the unused line fee are payable quarterly.
-Borrowings under the line of credit are collateralized by substantially all of the Company's assets.
+Interest and the unused line fee are payable quarterly.
+Borrowings under the line of credit are collateralized by substantially all of our assets.